tbfraga/project-combinatorial-optimization-problems/README.md

 The license adopted may be modified as long as this does not cause any harm to the authors.

-Please, if you use the information presented here for other publications or references, please cite using Fraga, T. B. 2023.
-Combinatorial Optimization Problems Project, available at https://github.com/tbfraga/project-combinatorial-optimization-problems/blob/main/book_pt/(2023)%20Fraga.pdf, accessed on <today's date>.
+Please, if you use the information presented here for other publications or references, cite using Fraga, T. B. 2023.
+Combinatorial Optimization Problems, available at https://github.com/tbfraga/project-combinatorial-optimization-problems/blob/main/book_pt/(2023)%20Fraga.pdf, accessed on <today's date>.